ElectroGamingStudios/JavaGameEngine/README.md

 1: Can't render multiple buttons.

 ##### Additions
-1: now, the JFrame can me access from the engine class
+1: now, the JFrame can be access from the engine class

 ### Version 1.2
 The third offical release of the game engine!